RosettaCommons/documentation/build_documentation/Build-Documentation.md

 `      ./scons.py -j<number_of_processors_to_use> cxx=clang cxx_ver=4.5     `

 To build MPI executables, add the flag "extras=mpi" and copy main/source/tools/build/site.settings.topsail to main/source/tools/build/site.settings.
 You may need to make additional edits to the file if your MPI libraries are not in the standard locations.
+See [this post](https://www.rosettacommons.org/node/3931) for help with setting up MPI for Ubuntu linux.
 Then compile with extras=mpi:

 `      ./scons.py bin mode=release extras=mpi     `